“The new Ambassador hits not only the target but the bullseye.” Steve Cropley. Editor, Car magazine. February 1982.

 The Ambassador was competitively priced when launched; £5106 would get you and entry level 1.7L, whilst £8500 would see you in a Vanden Plas, but it would also buy you a Ford Sierra 2.0 Ghia, which was the family car to be seen driving in 1983.
 And if you wanted performance and versatility then the storming hatchback Vauxhall Cavalier 1800SRi was an absolute bargain at some £500 less than a VP Ambassador.

-Like the Princess, the Ambassador was more or less left to its own devices and no effort was made by Austin-Morris to spice up the range, leaving Ford and Vauxhall the niche markets to themselves.
-Add to that its watered down Princess styling in lieu of versatility and the combination wasn’t a winning formula.
-Austin Morris may have gotten away with the Marina/Ital restyle, but the typical purchaser in this sector was a little more discerning and for them the changes weren’t enough; the competition was simply more interesting and desirable.
-The Ambassador can best be summed up as the car the Princess always could have been.
+Like the Princess, the Ambassador was more or less left to its own devices and no effort was made by Austin-Morris to spice up the range, though an improvement in specification in the Autumn of 1983 saw wood trim added to the Vanden Plas and better equipment on lesser models and all 2.0 engines received twin carburettors.
+Austin Morris may have got away with the Marina/Ital restyle, but the typical purchaser in this sector was a little more discerning and for them the changes weren’t enough; the competition was simply more interesting and desirable.

-The conventional Austin Maestro and Montego range replaced the Ambassador in 1984.
+The conventional Austin Montego range replaced the Ambassador in 1984.

 The Ambassador’s 2 year production run and its lack of popularity means these cars are quite rare now.
 Vanden Plas versions are the most desirable.